 In the example of Amy, the face painter the agency booked her for a 3-hour gig for $150.
-If it takes Amy longer to set up or pack down, she does not get to invoice additional time for her work as she is being paid for the job not for her time, even though her time required does form part of the job.
+If it takes Amy longer to set up or pack down, she does not get to invoice additional time for her work as she is being paid for the job not for her time, even though the time required does form part of the job.

 In the example of Sam the Brand Ambassador, he is booked 3 hours at a rate of $28/hr.
-At his shift, pack up takes longer so he ends up doing 3.5 hours.
+At his shift, packing up takes longer so he ends up doing 3.5 hours.
 Sam is not being paid for a result but rather his time so the agency pays him for 3.5 hours.
 This implies an employee relationship.

 3. Equipment/Tools/Other assets – Is the worker required to provide their own tools for work?

 This is a tricky one to answer in the world of promo as there are generally not really any tools required to complete the job.
 However, if there are any ‘tools’ that you require to complete the work, if the agency reimburses you for it, it would imply an employee relationship.
 If you are expected to buy things to use at the shift and not be reimbursed, it would imply a contracting relationship.